Clean Energy Education Program

 Educator Professional Development

-Each participating school will be invited to send two teachers to each of three teacher workshops.
+Each participating school will be invited to send two teachers to each of three one-day teacher workshops.

 Hands-on Classroom Kits and Curriculum